Code-Institute-Submissions/ShaunWard-Milestone-Project-Four_JulyResub/README.md

 #### UserProfile

-#### Testing user stories
+## Testing

-### Manual Testing
+### Testing user stories

-Google Developer tools in the chrome broswer was used extensively throughout the project as an efficient error checking method.
+The site was tested manually using Google Developer tools in the chrome broswer throughout the project as an efficient error checking method.

 Further manual testing was done to ensure each aspect of the application worked as expected.